 How am I going to get New Customers in the door?

 This is literally the “million dollar question”.
 There are many different schools of thought on what tax preparation marketing strategies and medias produce the best results, and if you do not have the luxury of working with someone who has put many of these methods to test, you might be spinning your wheels for several tax seasons before you figure out what works for your tax office and your target market.
 My biggest suggestion is to keep it simple.
 Try to reach potential customers in groups as opposed to reaching individuals, and when you get new customers, do not be afraid to ask them for referrals.
 If you think that you will simply open for business, and customers automatically seek you out, you will be out of business just as fast as you got into it.
 Effective tax preparation marketing does not have to be expensive; It has to be effective!
-If you are marketing challenged and need assistance I suggest seeking out the assistance of people experienced in the industry.
+If you are marketing challenged and need assistance I suggest seeking out the assistance of people experienced in the tax preparation industry.